pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

       pair: expandtabs; Shape.insertTextbox args
       pair: align; Shape.insertTextbox args

-   .. method:: insertTextbox(rect, buffer, fontsize = 11, fontname = "Helvetica", fontfile = None, idx = 0, set_simple = False, color = (0, 0, 0), expandtabs = 8, align = TEXT_ALIGN_LEFT, rotate = 0, morph = None)
+   .. method:: insertTextbox(rect, buffer, fontsize = 11, fontname = "helv", fontfile = None, idx = 0, set_simple = False, color = (0, 0, 0), expandtabs = 8, align = TEXT_ALIGN_LEFT, rotate = 0, morph = None)

       PDF only: Insert text into the specified rectangle.
 The text will be split into lines and words and then filled into the available space, starting from one of the four rectangle corners, depending on ``rotate``.
 Line feeds will be respected as well as multiple spaces will be.

-      :arg rect: the area to use.
+      :arg rect-like rect: the area to use.
 It must be finite and not empty.
-      :type rect: :ref:`Rect`

-      :arg buffer: the text to be inserted.
+      :arg str/sequence buffer: the text to be inserted.
 Must be specified as a string or a sequence of strings.
 Line breaks are respected also when occurring in a sequence entry.
-      :type text: str or sequence

       :arg int align: align each text line.
 Default is 0 (left).
 Centered, right and justified are the other supported options, see :ref:`TextAlign`.
 Please note that the effect of parameter value ``TEXT_ALIGN_JUSTIFY`` is only achievable with "simple" (single-byte) fonts (including the :ref:`Base-14-Fonts`).
 Refer to :ref:`AdobeManual`, section 5.2.2, page 399.